angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 with 3 lands.

 Futhermore, you can use Spoils to clear out cards that are put back into the deck by Endurance, before your Oracle trigger resolves.
-Consider the following
+See the following pile:
-pile:

 :::row{variant=PILE}
 IU